apache/jena-site/source/documentation/query/service_enhancer.md

 - Bulk requests
 - Correlated joins also known as lateral joins
 - A streaming cache for `SERVICE` requests results which can also cope with bulk requests and correlated joins.
 Furthermore, queries that only differ in limit and offset will result in cache hits for overlapping ranges.
-At present, the plugin only ships with an in-memory caching provider.
+At present, the plugin only ships with an in-memory cache provider.

 As a fundamental principle, a request making use of `cache` and `bulk` should return the exact same result as if those settings were omitted.
-As a consequence runtime result set size recognition (RRR) is employed to reveal hidden result set limits and ensure that always only the appropriate amount of data is returned from the caches.
+As a consequence, runtime result set size recognition (RRR) is employed to reveal hidden result set limits.
+This is used to ensure that always only the appropriate amount of data is returned from the caches.

 A correlated join using this plugin is syntactically expressed with `SERVICE <loop:> {}`.
 It is a binary operation on two graph patterns: